Skip to content

 Contact time

 The total amount of study time on this course is calculated with reference to the module credit, meaning that 60 Credits equates to 600 hours of study time in total.
-By the very nature of this course, the majority of this time is taken up with independent self-study.
+By the very nature of this course, most of this time is taken up with independent self-study.

-• The Dissertation module includes 4 three hour workshop at the start of the module and 12 hours of scheduled supervisory sessions
+The Dissertation module includes 4 three-hour workshops and 4 hours of scheduled supervisory sessions.

-• These can be delivered face to face at the School of Law
+Supervision can be delivered face to face at the School of Law.

 Independent self-study